Bryantdl7/darkstormdev/README.md

 This is Darkstorms file repository!
 It is used for tracking issues, submitting feature requests, and maintaining files!

+## Code Of Conduct

+We have ethical rules for you to follow when making an issue.
+Please read it [here](CODE_OF_CONDUCT.md)!

-## Suggesting Addons and features
+## Suggesting Addons and Features

 To learn how to suggest addons, features, and bugs, please look at [how to contribute](CONTRIBUTING.md).
+Anything not following the linked document will be removed.

 ## Current Development Team Members